 5. Seleucid Empire vs. the Maccabees

 Hanukkah is in fact a relatively minor holiday within Judaism, although it is celebrated widely because of its proximity to Christmas.
-While the holiday is known for the miracle of oil lasting eight days, the holiday commemorates the Maccabees’ revolt against the Seleucid Empire, the Greek-influenced empire that included Syria.
+While the holiday is best known for the miracle of oil lasting eight days, the holiday is meant to commemorate the Maccabees’ revolt against the Seleucid Empire, the Greek-influenced empire that included Syria.
 The Maccabees were a group of Jewish rebels who refused to worship the Seleucid's Greek gods.
-Share the story with your class and then have them play a game where one side is the Seleucid Empire and the other is the Maccabees.
+Share the story with your class and then let that be a context for students to play a two-player game where one side is the Seleucid Empire and the other is the Maccabees.
 It can be in person—for example, pairs playing Checkers with each player representing one side of the revolt.
 Or it can be online, with kids playing two-player online games with each player representing one side of the revolt.

 6. Writing Prompt

 The story of Hanukkah explores how a supply of oil that was supposed to last for a single day kept a light burning for eight whole days.
-Have your students write stories discussing instances of when they did something they thought they couldn't do and how or why they were able to persevere.
+Have your students write stories discussing instances of when they did something they thought they couldn't do and how or why they were able to persevere longer than they thought.
 They should be sure to mention the story of Hanukkah in their paragraph or essay.

 7. The Eight Days of Hanukkah

-Have children plan eight gifts they would give to somebody close to them, for example a classmate, a parent, another family member, or a friend.
+Have children plan eight gifts they would give to somebody close to them, for example, a classmate, family member, or friend.
 But tell students they should think of gifts that don't cost any money, such as letters, drawings, or personalized songs.
 Have them discuss gifts that come from the heart.
-Explain that sometimes these are the best gifts we can get and receive.
+Explain that sometimes these are the best gifts we can give and receive.
 Help children make their lists and share their ideas with the class, whether in person or online.